 “This announcement is not surprising as more evidence may be needed to make the case of announcing a PHEIC.
 WHO were criticised after announcing the pandemic strain of novel H1N1_2009, when the virus was eventually realised to have similar characteristics to seasonal influenza and is perhaps trying to avoid making the same mistake here with this novel coronavirus.
 To estimate the true severity of this new disease requires identifying mild or asymptomatic cases, if there are any, while determining the human to human transmission rate might require more evidence.
 However, all this new evidence needs to be rapidly obtained over the next few days if the world is to be as prepared as possible, so WHO should issue a different type of alert to mobilise a full investigation.”

-Dr Adam Kamradt-Scott, Senior Lecturer in International Security Studies, University of Sydney, said:
+Dr Adam Kamradt-Scott, Associate Professor in the Centre for International Security Studies, University of Sydney, said:

 “Based on the information we have to date, the WHO Director-General’s decision to not declare a public health emergency of international concern is not especially surprising.
 While we have seen international spread of the virus, which is one of the criteria for declaring a PHEIC, the cases in those countries do not appear to have seeded further local outbreaks.
 If that was to start to occur, it would constitute a greater concern but at the moment the outbreak is largely contained within China.